 - threedstransactionid, a universally unique transaction identifier assigned by the 3DS Server to identify a single transaction for 3-D Secure version 2.1.0 and higher.

-- threedversion - Identifies the version of 3-D Secure authentication to employed.
-If this field is 2.1.0 or higher, proceed to step 2.
+- threedversion - Identifies the version of 3-D Secure authentication employed.

 This step is only required if threedmethodurl is returned in the THREEDLOOKUP response.
 Otherwise, skip to step 3 below.